krzemienski/awesome-from-stars/README.md

 * [MasayukiSuda/GPUVideo-android](https://github.com/MasayukiSuda/GPUVideo-android): This library apply video filter on generate an Mp4 and on ExoPlayer video and  Video Recording with Camera2.
 * [go-python/gpython](https://github.com/go-python/gpython): gpython is a python interpreter written in go "batteries not included"
 * [kevguy/GracenoteSDKSample](https://github.com/kevguy/GracenoteSDKSample): Sample app of GNSDK built with Android Studio
-* [gradio-app/gradio](https://github.com/gradio-app/gradio): Build and share delightful machine learning apps, in Python 🌟 Star to support our work!
+* [gradio-app/gradio](https://github.com/gradio-app/gradio): Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!
 * [grafana/grafana](https://github.com/grafana/grafana): The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 * [Showmax/grafana-dashboards-generator](https://github.com/Showmax/grafana-dashboards-generator): Generate Grafana dashboards from configuration
 * [macoscope/GrandCentralBoard](https://github.com/macoscope/GrandCentralBoard): Hang a TV in your open space or team room to show everyone what's up and get them up to speed.